GENERAL TERMS AND CONDITIONS OF SALE OF DOMETIC MOBILE COOKING UK LTD. NO 06833828

 Article 6 – Right of withdrawal in the event of delivery of products

-- When purchasing products, the consumer has the option to cancel the agreement within twenty eight calendar days, without having to state the reasons.
+- When purchasing products, the consumer has the option to cancel the agreement within fourteen calendar days, without having to state the reasons.
 This term commences the day after receipt of the product by or on behalf of the consumer.
-The consumer subsequently has to actually return the product in question within (again) twenty eight days to the entrepreneur.
+The consumer subsequently has to actually return the product in question within (again) fourteen days to the entrepreneur.

 - During the term, the consumer will handle the product and packaging with care.
-He will only unpack or use the product to the extent required to assess whether he wishes to keep the product or not.
-If he wishes to invoke his right of withdrawal, he must return the product and all accessories included to the entrepreneur and, if reasonably possible, in its original condition and packaging, in accordance with the clear and reasonable instructions issued by the entrepreneur.
+They will only unpack or use the product to the extent required to assess whether they wish to keep the product or not.
+If they wishes to invoke their right of withdrawal, they must return the product and all accessories included to the entrepreneur and, if reasonably possible, in its original condition and packaging, in accordance with the clear and reasonable instructions issued by the entrepreneur.

 Article 7 – Costs in the event of withdrawal

-- If the consumer wishes to invoke his right of withdrawal, the costs payable by him will be no more than the costs of the return.
+- If the consumer wishes to invoke their right of withdrawal, the costs payable by them will be no more than the costs of the return.

 - If the consumer has paid an amount, the entrepreneur will refund the consumer this amount as soon as possible, yet no later than fourteen days after receiving the withdrawal notification (by means of the model form), provided the returned product has by then be received by the entrepreneur.